r4u-dev/open-r4u/README.md

 Open R4U is an open-source LLM observability and optimization platform that helps you trace, monitor, and optimize your AI applications.
 Track your LLM usage, analyze performance, and maximize ROI through intelligent insights and recommendations.

+**🆕 Features automatic task grouping with background processing** - Similar traces are automatically grouped into tasks with templated prompts, running in a separate process to keep your API fast.

 ## 🌟 Features

 ### 🔍 **HTTP-Level Observability**